 Each venue will be operating with reduced and appropriately distanced audiences.
-We are also offering digital programming from our artists at the Refinery as well as our international arists.
+We are also offering digital programming from our artists at the Refinery as well as our international artists.

-As of February 22, 2021, masks will be requited of all performers, artists, and vendors at all times.
-Masks may be able to be removed during performances by artists if public health guilelines permit.
+As of June 22, 2021, masks will not be required at the outdoor sites or venues.
+Masks are still to be worn by artists, patrons, volunteers, and staff while in the indoor venues.
 More information will be updated as we near closer to the festival dates.